syncfusion-content/fileformat-docs/File-Formats/XlsIO/FAQ.md

   {% endtabs %}

+T>You can use CompressionLevel to reduce the size of the file.

 ## How to zip all the files in subfolders using the Syncfusion.Compression.Zip namespace?

 You can compress and decompress the files with our Compression library.
 The following code snippet illustrates this.